hardisj/erinsaudiocorner/content/english/driveunits/AudioFrogGS8ND2.md

 <br><br>

 This speaker was designed for a small enclosure application and to fit some very specific installs such as the afore-quoted Porsche per Andy, as well as certain BMW models which feature under-seat midbass locations.
 If you are a customer who has these needs then the GS8ND2 is an option for you.
 However, if you are a person simply looking for an 8-inch midbass to fill in between their subwoofer and midrange then I cannot recommend the GS8ND2.
-This drive unit's low sensitivity, variable frequency response in even a limited bandpass region of 40-300Hz, low linear excursion and high low-frequency distortion are all enough reason to keep from recommending it to the *general* consumer looking for an 8-inch midbass.
+While the linear excursion is par for the course with 8-inch drivers I have tested so far, this drive unit's very low sensitivity, variable frequency response in even a limited bandpass region of 40-300Hz, and high low-frequency distortion (thanks to the low sensitivity) are all enough reason to keep from recommending it to the *general* consumer looking for an 8-inch midbass.
 The [Dyn MW182](https://www.erinsaudiocorner.com/driveunits/dyn_mw182/) or [Dyn MW172](https://www.erinsaudiocorner.com/driveunits/dyn_mw172/) I tested here are better options for that task.
 Their higher sensitivity enables more output in the typical midbass region of 80-300Hz with lower distortion and better linearity in frequency response.

 <br><br>